 Other times, people simply grow apart.
 It’s also possible to love two people, for different reasons, but that just means you love aspects of the two, and not one person as a whole, so it’s best to stay alone.

-Thinking of someone else while in a relationship is one of those things that happens in most relationships at least once.
-If you love your partner, don’t be mortified, be motivated to change and take this as a warning.
-If you no longer love your partner, and move on with the other person, make peace with yourself and your ex.
+If you can’t stop thinking of someone else while in a relationship, don’t worry.
+It’s pretty common.
+If you love your partner, don’t be mortified, be motivated to change, and take this as a warning.
+If you no longer love your partner and move on with the other person, make peace with yourself and your ex.